vtexdocs/dev-portal-content/docs/release-notes/related-products-shelf-rendering-on-mobile-devices.md

 This undesirable behavior is now [fixed](https://github.com/vtex-apps/shelf/pull/227) and the Related Products Shelf is working for mobile users as expected.

-:sparkles: *We would not be able to deliver this amazing result if it was not for [Sahan Jayawardana](https://github.com/sahanljc) from Clouda Inc!
+✨ *We would not be able to deliver this amazing result if it was not for [Sahan Jayawardana](https://github.com/sahanljc) from Clouda Inc!
 Our sincere thanks, Sahan!*